ali-sdk/ali-oss/README.md

   }
 }).then(res => {
   // do something
-}.catch(err => {
+}).catch(err => {
    //if abort will catch abort event if (err.name === 'abort') {
     // handle abort
     console.log('error: ', err.message)
   }
-}))
+});

-//the other event to abort, for example: click event
+// the other event to abort, for example: click event
-//to abort upload must use the same client instance store.abortMultipartUpload(abortCheckpoint.name, abortCheckpoint.uploadId)
+// to abort upload must use the same client instance store.abortMultipartUpload(abortCheckpoint.name, abortCheckpoint.uploadId);
 ```

 - multipartUploadCopy with cancel